rebelsky/csc207c/_readings/vscode.md

 A brief introduction to integrated development dnvironments
 -----------------------------------------------------------

-_Warning!
-This reading is still under development (as of 2pm on 2024-01-24)._

 At this point in your programming career, you've probably learned that there are a variety of tasks that programmer need to consider.
 Among other things, programmers must manage a variety of files, provide build instructions that combine the files, correct syntax errors in program code that the compiler identifies, find logic errors in their programs (sometimes by manual analysis, sometimes with a debugger), and remember a host of libraries.

 Many programmers are quite happy doing all of these things with a variety of programs and with an editor like vi or emacs.